jc2409/Auto-P2E/README.md

 Flask Server: Routes for generating games (/generateGame), rewarding users (/reward), and serving game files.

-Environment Management: All sensitive information is loaded from a .env file for security and Utilize python UV Package Manager for faster environment management.
+Environment Management: All sensitive information is loaded from a .env file for security and utilise Python `uv` Package Manager for faster environment management.

 ## Run the model
 ```bash